Masayoshi Nagata

 Masayoshi Nagata (Japanese: 永田 雅宜 Nagata Masayoshi; February 9, 1927 - August 27, 2008) was a Japanese mathematician, known for his work in the field of commutative algebra.
+He was celebrated for the construction of a number of intricate counterexamples for some seemingly plausible statements in commutative algebra and algebraic geometry, earning him the nickname "Mr. Counterexample".

 Work

 Nagata's compactification theorem shows that algebraic varieties can be embedded in complete varieties.
 The Chevalley–Iwahori–Nagata theorem describes the quotient of a variety by a group.

 In 1959, he introduced a counterexample to the general case of Hilbert's fourteenth problem on invariant theory.
 His 1962 book on local rings contains several other counterexamples he found, such as a commutative Noetherian ring that is not catenary, and a commutative Noetherian ring of infinite dimension.

 Nagata's conjecture on curves concerns the minimum degree of a plane curve specified to have given multiplicities at given points; see also Seshadri constant.
 Nagata's conjecture on automorphisms concerns the existence of wild automorphisms of polynomial algebras in three variables.
 Recent work has solved this latter problem in the affirmative.